 Launched in the US in March 2016, Viceland TV was an immediate hit among its target audience of mostly male millennials.
 But how would its mix of obscenity-laced, marijuana-friendly programming translate across the pond when it landed in the UK?

 Vice Media (@VICE) asked Brandwatch to find out.
 Using data from Twitter, the company's analysts first identified readers of the Vice website, then compared them against millennials and the general public.
-It also analysed the social conversations of US Viceland viewers.
+It also analyzed the social conversations of US Viceland viewers.

 For all three groups, Brandwatch discovered that using short memorable hashtags (like #CBB for “Celebrity Big Brother”) boosted conversation volumes for each show, inspiring Viceland to create and promote similar hashtags for its shows.